malgorzataMielczarek/MdFilesMerger/README.md

 \Tydzien5\Lekcja3\LEKCJA3-IQueryableIIEnumerable.md
 \Tydzien5\Lekcja4\LEKCJA4-LINQPodstawy.md
 \Tydzien5\Lekcja5\LEKCJA5-ManipulacjePlikami.md

 Wciśnij Enter aby wrócić do menu głównego lub Esc by zakończyć program.
 ```

 ## Table of contents menu view
 You will be taken to this view, if you choose '3' in [main menu view](#main-menu-view).
 As in the previous views, the path to the current main directory is shown at the top.
 Then after the title you can see the menu.
 The program will ask you to select the type of table of contents, that you want to add to your merged file.
-You can choose one of two options:
+You can choose one of three options:
 1. Type **_1_** if you want your table of contents to be plain text, or more specifically a set of appropriate level headers.
 Selecting this option will take you to [view](#plain-text-table-of-contents-view), which will create such a table of contents and display it.
 2. Type **_2_** if you want your table of contents to contain hyperlinks in the file titles headers, instead of plain text.
 Later, that will allow you to click them and go directly to the fragment of the merged file that contains contents of the corresponding file.
 Selecting this option will take you to [view](#hyperlinks-table-of-contents-view), which will create and display the text of this type of table of contents.
+3. Type **_3_** if you changed your mind and don't want a table of contents in your merged file.
+Selecting this option will take you to [no table of contents view](#no-table-of-contents-view), where information about the lack of a table of contents will be displayed.

-When you select one of these options, the table of content of the selected type (the one that you selected last, if you have visited this view several times) will be added to the merged file, if you create one later.
+When you select option '1' or '2', the table of content of the selected type (the one that you selected last, if you have visited this view several times) will be added to the merged file, if you create one later.

 An example window view:
 ```
-Katalog główny, w którym wyszukiwane są pliki do scalenia: C:\Users\mielczarek\source\repos\KursZostanProgramistaASPdotNET
+Katalog główny: C:\Users\mielczarek\source\repos\KursZostanProgramistaASPdotNET

 ---------------------------------------UTWÓRZ SPIS TREŚCI DLA TWORZONEGO PLIKU .MD--------------------------------------

-Wybierz rodzaj spisu treści jaki chcesz utworzyć
 1. Spis treści będący zwykłym tekstem
 2. Spis treści złożony z hiperlinków do odpowiednich paragrafów
+3. Bez spisu treści

 Podaj numer typu wybranego z powyższego menu:
 ```

-If you enter anything else then '1' or '2', an error message will appear and you will be prompted to re-select an option.
+If you enter anything else then '1', '2' or '3', an error message will appear and you will be prompted to re-select an option.

 ### Plain text table of contents view
 You will be taken to this view if you choose option '1' in [previous view](#table-of-contents-menu-view).
 As in the previous views, at the top of the window is the absolute path to the main directory.
 Below is the text of the table of contents.
 It will contain second-level header with the title of the table of contents (`## Spis treści`), followed by a list of headers of appropriate level.
 Each header is either the name of subdirectory (if there is more then one selected file in that subdirectory) or the title of the selected file (if the file has no title, it is replaced by the filename).
 So first we have the headers with the titles of the files that are placed directly in the main directory, then the name of the subfolder (if there is more then one selected file in this subfolder), the titles of the files that are in this subfolder, and so on.

 An example window view:
 ```
-Katalog główny, w którym wyszukiwane są pliki do scalenia: C:\Users\mielczarek\source\repos\KursZostanProgramistaASPdotNET
+Katalog główny: C:\Users\mielczarek\source\repos\KursZostanProgramistaASPdotNET

+---------------------------------------UTWÓRZ SPIS TREŚCI DLA TWORZONEGO PLIKU .MD--------------------------------------

 ## Spis treści
 ### Kurs "Zostań programistą ASP.NET" - notatki